Coder-RD/Java_Challenge/README.md

 The Day 51 challenge demonstrates how Java Varargs can be used to process multiple integer values through a single method.

 The method uses `int... numbers` to accept multiple integers and applies prime number logic to check each value.

 ---

+# 🏭 Java Factory Pattern

+The Factory Pattern is a creational design pattern that provides a way to create objects based on a given requirement.

+## Concepts Practiced

+- ✅ Factory Pattern
+- ✅ Factory Class
+- ✅ Factory Method
+- ✅ Object Creation
+- ✅ Interfaces
+- ✅ Polymorphism
+- ✅ Common Interface Reference
+- ✅ `new` Keyword
+- ✅ Conditional Object Creation
+- ✅ `equalsIgnoreCase()`
+- ✅ Interface Implementation
+- ✅ Object-Oriented Design

+## Day 52 Challenge

+The Day 52 challenge demonstrates how the `FoodFactory` class creates different objects based on the requested food type.

+The `getFood(String order)` method checks the order and returns:

+- `new Pizza()` when the order is `"pizza"`
+- `new Cake()` when the order is `"cake"`

+Both objects are returned using the common `Food` interface.

+This challenge helped strengthen my understanding of **Factory Pattern, interfaces, polymorphism, object creation, and flexible program design**.

+---